AiGentMaster/TixelCheckAndroid/README.md

 An Android application that monitors Tixel ticket URLs and alerts you when tickets become available.

-**Note: This project has been thoroughly reviewed and fixed with updated dependencies and improved build configuration.**
+**Note: This project has been thoroughly reviewed and fixed with updated dependencies and improved build configuration.
+The build workflow is now being verified.**

 ## Features